High-Probability Distractors

 Key Takeaways

-• Common distractors push speed, payment, automation, or habit over documentation and official guidance.
+• Distractors usually push speed, payment, automation, or habit over documentation and official guidance.

-• Exam traps often use true words in the wrong setting, such as DRG logic for outpatient services.
+• Exam traps use true words in the wrong setting, such as DRG logic applied to outpatient services.

 • A tempting modifier, diagnosis, or query is wrong when it lacks documentation support.

-• Privacy and technology distractors frequently involve convenience instead of secure, minimum necessary workflow.
+• Privacy and technology distractors favor convenience over secure, minimum-necessary workflow.

 Know the Distractor Families

-A high-probability distractor is an answer that sounds familiar but violates one domain rule.
-It may mention a real tool, form, payment method, or coding concept.
-The problem is usually setting, evidence, sequence, role, or privacy.
+A high-probability distractor is an answer that sounds familiar but quietly violates one domain rule.
+It mentions a real tool, form, payment method, or coding concept, so it feels safe.
+The defect is almost always one of five things: wrong setting, missing evidence, wrong sequence, wrong role, or a privacy breach.
+Naming the family lets you reject the option in seconds.

 Payment-First Distractors